China

 No totalization agreement, plus Chinese social insurance

 The US and China have no Social Security totalization agreement.
 For self-employed Americans in China, that means US self-employment tax (15.3%) applies to net self-employment income, with no Certificate of Coverage available to route out of it.
 Separately, China requires foreign employees to enroll in the local social insurance system (pension, medical, and unemployment contributions), though enforcement still varies city by city.
-Those contributions are not excluded from US taxable wages, the same treatment US rules give to CPF in Singapore or MPF in Hong Kong: employer contributions are US taxable income in the year they are made, and your own contributions come from after-US-tax income.
+Chinese social insurance is a state-run social security system, not a privatized individual-account fund like CPF in Singapore or MPF in Hong Kong.
+Employer contributions to a foreign government social security system are generally not included in your US gross income when made (there is no funded, vested individual trust interest under IRC §402(b) — the employer share funds a public pool, much like US Social Security employer contributions), and your own mandatory contributions are paid from after-US-tax income (they are not deductible on your US return).
+Note that the related benefits are taxable as a foreign pension when distributed.

 WFOE and Chinese company ownership: Form 5471 and GILTI